petros-d/docs/docs/deploy-code.md

    This command spins up 3 Docker containers on your machine, each for a different Airflow component:

-   - **Postgres:** Airflow's Postgres Metadata Database.
+   - **Postgres:** Airflow's Postgres Metadata Database
-   - **Webserver:** The Airflow component responsible for rendering the Airflow UI.
+   - **Webserver:** The Airflow component responsible for rendering the Airflow UI
-   - **Scheduler:** The Airflow component responsible for monitoring and triggering tasks.
+   - **Scheduler:** The Airflow component responsible for monitoring and triggering tasks

    You should see the following output: